smitngandhi/SGP_Mitra/SGP_Mitra-main/mitra.md

-# SGP Mitra - Complete Platform Guide
+#  Mitra - Complete Platform Guide

 ## What is Mitra?

-**SGP Mitra** is an advanced AI-powered mental wellness assistant designed to provide accessible, immediate, and personalized mental health support.
+** Mitra** is an advanced AI-powered mental wellness assistant designed to provide accessible, immediate, and personalized mental health support.
 Named after the Sanskrit word for "friend," Mitra serves as a compassionate digital companion that combines cutting-edge artificial intelligence with evidence-based therapeutic approaches.

 ### Mission & Purpose
 - **Accessibility**: Make mental health support available 24/7 to everyone, regardless of location or economic status